Installation of libremail

 one will use gzip in the place.

-Normally, if the PATH variable has been initialized to find the
+if variable PATH was initialized to find the achievable files of

-If this variable of environment was not declared, (frequent case),
+If this environment variable was not declared, (frequent case),

 it will be enough to add in /etc/profile (it is necessary to